 Four courses must be taken at the advanced level.

 Only one component course may count for the major.
 (A core course is one in which the moving image is the primary object of study; a component course is one in which the moving image is significant but not the focus of the course).
-Component and core courses are noted in the course list prepared each semester by the Five College Film Studies Major Steering Committee and published on the Five College website.
+Component and core courses are noted in the course list prepared each semester by the Five College Film and Media Studies Major Steering Committee and published on the Five College website.

-The three-course focus allows the Five College Film Studies major to concentrate in a particular area, as designed by the major in consultation with the adviser.
+The three-course focus allows the Five College Film and Media Studies major to concentrate in a particular area, as designed by the major in consultation with the adviser.
 Normally the focus should be chosen by the second semester of junior year.
 At least one course in the focus must be at the advanced level.
 Focus areas include, but are not limited to:

 - Theories of film and/or other media